grafana/mimir/docs/sources/configuration/config-file-reference.md

 # 0, queriers fetch in-memory series from the minimum set of required ingesters,
 # selecting only ingesters which may have received series since 'now - lookback
 # period'.
 The lookback period should be greater or equal than the configured
-# 'query store after' and 'query ingesters within'.
-If this setting is 0,
+# -querier.query-store-after and -querier.query-ingesters-within.
+If this
-# queriers always query all ingesters (ingesters shuffle sharding on read path
+# setting is 0, queriers always query all ingesters (ingesters shuffle sharding
-# is disabled).
+# on read path is disabled).
 # CLI flag: -querier.shuffle-sharding-ingesters-lookback-period
 [shuffle_sharding_ingesters_lookback_period: <duration> | default = 0s]